-Provisions and clauses are numbered with the chapter or appendix prescribing their use in Guide to Judiciary Policy, Volume 14.
+Provisions and clauses are numbered with the chapter or appendix prescribing their use in Volume 14 of the Guide.
 For instance, Clause 1-1 is in Chapter 1, Provision 2-1 is in Chapter 2, and Provision B-1 is prescribed in this Appendix 1B.